Graph Data Augmentation for Graph Machine Learning: A Survey: GDA for Self-supervised Learning

-\paragraph{Graph diffusion} As an efficient GDA operation that can naturally creates a ``future view'' of the given graph, graph diffusion is used in graph contrastive learning.
+Other than data removal augmentations, graph diffusion is also commonly used in contrastive learning as it can naturally create a ``future view'' of the given graph where the information are more spread out.
 MVGRL~\cite{hassani2020contrastive} adopts the diffusion graph proposed by GDC~\cite{klicpera2019diffusion} as the second view.
-Interestingly, \citet{hassani2020contrastive} showed that using three views (original graph, diffusion graphs by PPR and heat kernal) would not result with better performance than using two views (original graph and one diffusion graph), and concluded ``increasing the number of views does not improve the performance.''
-However, \citet{yuan2021semi} later proposed MV-CGC that adopted a similar contrastive learning framework with three views: original graph, diffusion graph, and their proposed feature similarity view.
-Empirically, the node representations learned by MV-CGC outperformed those learned by MVGRL on node classification.
+Interestingly, \citet{hassani2020contrastive} showed that using three views (original graph, PPR diffusion graph and heat kernel diffusion graph) would not result with better performance than using two views (original graph and one diffusion graph), and concluded ``increasing the number of views does not improve the performance.''
+However, \citet{yuan2021semi} later proposed MV-CGC which adopted a similar contrastive learning framework with three views: the original graph, diffusion graph, and a proposed feature similarity view.
+Empirically, the node representations learned by MV-CGC outperformed those learned by MVGRL on node classification, suggesting that additional well-designed GDA methods or views may be helpful to graph contrastive learning approaches.

-\paragraph{Automated GDA} As aforementioned, most contrastive learning methods adopt a combination of several simple augmentation operations.
-The selection among the operations and their magnitudes significantly increases the number of hyperparameters.
-Therefore, automated solutions that can learn the augmentation strategies are developed.

-JOAO~\cite{you2021graph} models the selection of GDA for GraphCL~\cite{you2020graph} as a bilevel optimization problem, where the outer level learns the augmentation strategy and the inner level learns graph representations with the given augmentations.
-AD-GCL~\cite{suresh2021adversarial} utilizes an adversarial graph augmentation strategy to avoid redundant information brought by random augmentation.
-LG2AR~\cite{hassani2022learning} learns a probabilistic policy that contains a set of distributions over different augmentation operations, and samples augmentation strategy from the policy in each training epoch.
-GCA~\cite{zhu2021graph} designs adaptive augmentations based on the node centrality measures.
-Unlike the above-mentioned that finds the best augmentation strategy for the dataset, the adaptive augmentation of GCA gives different augmentation to nodes according to their importance.
-Similarly, FairAug~\cite{kose2022fair} utilizes adaptive augmentation for fair graph representation learning.
+More recently, several studies \cite{suresh2021adversarial, trivedianalyzing} pointed out that stochastic rule-based GDA operations may suffer from failing to induce useful task-relevant invariance on common benchmark datasets.
+Specifically, \citet{trivedianalyzing} analyzed that the generalization error of graph contrastive learning can be bounded under the assumptions of invariance to relevant augmentations, recoverability, and separability, which refer to \textit{data-centric properties}, by instantiating rule-based GDA as a composition of graph edit operations.
+Such bound demonstrates conditions with low separability and recoverability during the usage of rule-based GDA, which motivates the necessity of inducing task-relevant invariance.
+Following the theoretical analysis, \citet{zhang2022costa} proposed a covariance-preserving feature augmentation technique, in which the augmented feature has bounded variance. \citet{wang2021multi} proposed to use different levels in hierarchical graphs as augmented views.